Click here for the John

 News articles published at the time described the murder in more detail, and also identified the suspected killer.
 They offer conflicting explanations, though, for the killer's motive.
 Depending on which account you believe, Isaac was killed either by (1) an insanely jealous husband who accused Isaac of flirting with his wife or (2) a political rival from the nearby town of Ingalls who was angered because Isaac had used his influence to route the areas first railroad line through Wellston, causing it to bypass Ingalls.
 Mary's brother Joseph wrote and published a touching obituary for his late brother-in-law.
 Isaac's body was returned to Falls City for burial.

 Without much to keep her in Wellston after Isaacs death, Mary decided to move to Paonia, Delta County, Colorado, where her three brothers and two of her sisters then lived.
 The move didnt happen until early 1899, though, perhaps so that Mary could finish wrapping up Isaacs estate and possibly also to wait for her daughter Nettie to marry Lee Todd and move out, which was done in January 1899.
-Soon after, Mary made the move, along with her son Isaac, daughter Mabel, daughter Alice Rosecrans, son-in-law Charles Rosecrans, and granddaughter Opal Rosecrans.
+Soon after, Mary made the move, along with her son Richard, daughter Mabel, daughter Alice Rosecrans, son-in-law Charles Rosecrans, and granddaughter Opal Rosecrans.
 The 1900 census shows her in Paonia with all of the above except for Mabel, who had married her cousin Crary Martin and moved to Iowa.

 The next decade was a difficult time for Mary, as she lost two of her daughters and two grandchildren.
-Her daughter Alice Rosecrans died in Paonia in November 1904, after which Alice's husband Charles returned to his family home in Wellston, Oklahoma along with his three children, and Mary and her son Isaac moved to Burden, Cowley County, Kansas, where her daughters Myrtle Mercer and Mabel Martin were both living.
+Her daughter Alice Rosecrans died in Paonia in November 1904, after which Alice's husband Charles returned to his family home in Wellston, Oklahoma along with his three children, and Mary and her son Richard moved to Burden, Cowley County, Kansas, where her daughters Myrtle Mercer and Mabel Martin were both living.
 It was right about that time (February 1905) that Mabels daughter Orpha died and Mabel separated from her husband Then in May 1905, word came from Wellston that Charles and Alice's little boy Lloyd had died.
 In 1907, Marys eldest daughter Nettie Todd came up from Oklahoma for a visit, became ill, and died there in Burden.
 The 1910 and 1920 censuses both show Mary living in Cowley County, Kansas, with her daughter Mabel Martin and her grandson Richard P. Martin.
-Marys son Isaac is also in the household in 1910 (although his name looks more like Jim in the census record).
+Marys son Richard (Isaac) is also in the household in 1910 (although his name looks more like Jim in the census record).
 In 1920, he has his own household but is still nearby, as he is listed (as Richard Rhine) on the next census page.

 Mary died at Burden, in Cowley County, 2 January 1930, and an obituary for her was published in the Winfield CourierShe is buried in the Burden Cemetery.

-If you can suggest any corrections to the information above or provide any further details about the lives of Isaac, Mary, and their descendants, please contact me at the address shown in the image below:
+If you can suggest any corrections to the information above or provide any further details about the lives of Mary, Isaac, and their descendants, please contact me at the address shown in the image below:

 P L Martin C O at G mail dot com